rdguez-mariano/imas_analytics/README.md

 Also, if you want to use local descriptors provided by OPENCV then you need to download and compile opencv v3.2.0 and opencv_contrib v3.2.0.
 Then modify the function **"perform_IMAS.m"** so as paths to folder libraries and modules do follow the proper path.

-## Computing near optimal coverings
+## Computing near optimal coverings as in the [IPOL article](https://rdguez-mariano.github.io/pages/hyperdescriptors)
 Inside the folder **"opt_covering"** you can find the C++ code for finding near optimal coverings based on radius (initial visibility) and the region to cover.
-This code doesn't have any documentation available yet but there exist a pseudo-code that has been published in IPOL [(See its web page)](/pages/hyperdescriptors).
+This code doesn't have any documentation available yet but there exist a pseudo-code that has been published in IPOL [(See its web page)](https://rdguez-mariano.github.io/pages/hyperdescriptors).
 ### Getting started
 Compilation in linux :
 ```bash
 cd opt_covering && mkdir -p build && cd build && cmake .. && make
 ```
 If you have problems to compile with the png library please set the `PNG` variable to OFF in the **"CMakeLists.txt"**.
-## Running example
+### Running example
 Executing the program is very simple, the following example in bash is clear enough:
  ```bash
  r=1.6           # radius of disks ( 1 <= r < Inf )